2026 EU Regulation Update -- Action Required If Traveling After October 2026

 ISO Microchip -- Must Come First

 Many pets in the United States carry non-ISO 10-digit chips.
 If your pet has a non-ISO microchip, a second ISO-compliant chip must be implanted before the vaccination sequence begins.
-Any rabies vaccination given before the ISO chip was implanted is not considered valid for EU entry.

 2